ChethanKacham/ModelEarthProjects/location/setup/guides/build.md

 ## Important: To avoid failed "Actions" when contributing

 **1. Use ModelEarthBranch**: Work in the ModelEarthBranch when introducing new features.
-Avoid editing the main branch to avoid `build_release` errors.
+Avoid editing the main branch to avoid a `build_release` error in the [Actions tab](https://github.com/ModelEarth/projects/actions) - [our cleaner Actions tab](https://github.com/datascape/open-webui/actions).
 We change the "version" number in package.json (and package-lock.json ?) whenever we add to the main branch.

 **2. Frontend Formatting**: